SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_SIM10.md

 # Axon SIM10

 The **Axon SIM10** is a signal integrity monitor.
-The driver monitors and controls the device via **SNMP**.
+The connector monitors and controls the device via **SNMP**.

 ## About

-The driver polls the device every hour for non-varying information, every ten minutes for slow-varying information and every 30 seconds for fast-varying information .
+The connector polls the device every hour for non-varying information, every ten minutes for slow-varying information and every 30 seconds for fast-varying information .

 ### Creation

-The driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+The connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**